ioi/translation/docs/README.md

 The Status column denotes the status of the overall translation:

 - `In Progress`: the team has not submitted the translation yet.
+- `Promised`: the team has not submitted the translation, but has promised to do so.
+- `Waiting`: the translations have been submitted, but they cannot be printed yet, because some contestants are waiting for somebody else's promised translation.
 - `Printing`: the translations have been submitted and they are now in the print queue.
   `(needs seal)` is added if manual verification and sealing is requested.
 - `Done (sealed)`: the translation have been printed and sealed